 Maestro Bussiki will draw the name of one student and ask him/her to conduct Plink, Plank, Plunk! by Leroy Anderson.
-Each teacher is encouraged to coach his or her students in how to beat in 2/4 time, how to begin the piece and how to end.
-Teachers may choose names to place in the drawing as they enter the auditorium.
-Please onlyenter the names of students who have shown an beginning of the performance, a name will be drawn and that student will come backstage, ready to take the baton and lead the Brazos Valley Symphony Orchestra.
-Students may practice by conducting the recording of this piece by listening here:
+Each teacher is encouraged to coach his or her students in how to beat in 2/4 time, how to begin the piece, how to end, etc.; you enter the auditorium.
+Please ability to do this.
+At the beginning of the performance, a name will be drawn and that student will come backstage, ready to take the baton and lead the Prages Valley Symphony Orchestre.
+Students may practice by the Brazos Valley Symphony Orchestra.
+Students may practice by conducting the recording of this piece by listening here: http://tinyurl.com/PlinkPlank